xh/cordova-plugin-keychain-biometric-id/readme.md

 }
 ```

-Call the function you like
+## Call the functions below as needed:

 **isAvailable(successCallback(biometryType), errorCallback(msg))** will Check if touchid is available on the used device.
 The `successCallback` gets the `biometryType` argument with 'face' on iPhone X, 'touch' on other devices.